alan-assuncao/SpatialBinReg-DAGAR/README.md

 We implement a spatial binary regression model for area data, using a class of flexible link functions that include an extra shape parameter that can be adapted according to the degree of skewness present in the data.
 In the spatial part, we assign the **DAGAR model** (directed acyclic graph autoregressive) to the precision matrix $\Omega$ of spatial random effects.
 The provided codes were written in R and also in C++ to optimize computational efficiency through the R package `Rcpp`.

 ## Overview
-The implementations performed here derive from the results obtained from the doctoral dissertation, currently under finalization, of Alan S. Assunção, under the supervision of Ricardo S. Ehlers.
-We illustrate our application to a motivating dataset on periodontal disease and also include a simulation study to investigate the robustness of our methods.
+The implementations herein derive from the results obtained in the doctoral thesis, currently in the final stages, of Alan S. Assunção, under the supervision of Ricardo S. Ehlers.
+We illustrate our application to a simulation study to investigate the robustness of our methods.
 We follow a Bayesian approach to perform parameter estimation and model comparison.

 ## A Hierarchical Spatial Model